 Klay Thompson: Efficiency in Motion

-Thompson only needed to dribble the ball four (yes, just FOUR) times the whole game to score his 43 points.
-On top of that, he never went to the free throw line.
+Thompson dribbled the ball eight times on his 17 field goals against the Lakers.
+He missed fewer shots than he dribbled!
+While playing the Knicks, he only had to dribble the ball four (yes, just FOUR) times the whole game.
+On top of that, he never went to the free throw line in either game.
 The Warriors’ ability to screen off the ball, move, and pass simply let Klay be Klay.

 We saw this remarkable level of efficiency earlier this season when Golden State visited the Chicago Bulls in October as well.
 Thompson went off in historic fashion, breaking Stephen Curry’s record for 14 treys in an NBA game en route to a 52-point performance.
 All of that was done in just 27 minutes on the floor.
 That’s 1.92 points per minute.
 Oh, and he dribbled only nine times on his scoring plays.

 Or how about December 2016 when the Warriors hosted the Indiana Pacers?
 If you don’t remember that one, here’s a refresher: 60 points in 29 minutes.
 In other words, that was 2.06 points per minute!
 How many times did he dribble?
 Just 11 bounces total; and here’s the kicker, he held the ball for a total of 90 seconds, or 1.73 seconds per touch.